nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/DAILY_JOURNAL_DATA_DOM.md

 }
 ```

-## Making a Journal Entry
+## Defining Journal Entries

-1. Create a `journal.js` file in the `src/scripts` directory.
-1. Now open `journal.js` and create your first journal entry object by placing the following code in the file.
+Combining the definition of the daily journal objects, and the daily journal collection.
+Open `journal.js` and define your journal entry objects by inside the journal entries array.

 ```js
 const journalEntries = [